jarusll/the-logs/index.md

 # 2022-04-26

-I have to fight the compiler alot with Rust.
+I have to fight the compiler a lot with Rust.

 Nope, rust is definitely not suitable for competitive programming for me.